-- Legal status;
+- Legal status.

 - Organizational structure; and

 - Capacity and experience

 HOME program rules require that a minimum of 15% of HOME funds be set-aside for CHDOs.
 These funds can be used by the CHDO for HOME activities where the CHDO acts as the developer, sponsor and/or owner of the housing.
-Due to regulatory changes in the HOME program, the 15% set-aside for Community Housing Development Organization (CHDO) projects must be awarded annually to a certified CHDO.
-HUD no longer grants a waiver for this requirement.